 They also have around-the-clock support.
-In addition to all this, Nexcess has been able to provide a reliable option for anyone looking for a web host.
+In addition to all this, Nexcess has provided a reliable option for anyone looking for a web host.

 There are no hidden costs or other fees that will be added after you have paid for the initial hosting plan.
-The prices are already displayed on their website, so you always know exactly how much it is going to cost.
+The prices are already displayed on their website, so you always know exactly how much it will cost.

 Kinsta is a web hosting and design company with offices and servers in Poland and California.
 It provides cloud-based WordPress hosting with a 99.9 percent uptime guarantee.
 Google Cloud Platform, the largest public cloud provider in the world, powers Kinsta.

-The company claims that it has never experienced more than 3 minutes of downtime in a 24-hour period.
+The company claims that it has never experienced more than 3 minutes of downtime in 24 hours.

 Kinsta’s service is based on the technology behind the Google Cloud Platform.
 It includes an Application Programming Interface (API), authorizes users to use certain PHP libraries, management functionality for MySQL databases, and automated caching.

 Of course, there is even more for you to explore.
 You might be looking for some comparisons of UpCloud with close competitors like DigitalOcean or Vultr.
 So, here are the quick links for you to navigate.